gden173/vspglm/README.md

 ## Examples

 Examples usages can be found in `examples`.

-The basic usage of the `fit_vspglm` function can be found by searching some of the documentation.
+The basic usage of the `fit_vspglm` function can be found by searching some of the documentation once the `src` directory has been added to path.
 ```matlab
 >> help fit_vspglm
   vspglm_mmodel = fit_vspglm(formula, tbl,  links)